tf2-team/tf2-corp-platform/src/aio/raws/implement_plan.md

 - `tf2-corp-platform` is the delivery repository for runtime code and local/Docker Grafana assets.
 - `tf2-corp-platform/docs/aiops` is the delivery location for ADRs, evaluations, Ops Reviews, postmortems, and evidence indexes; it links to canonical runbooks in `tf2-corp-platform/src/aio/runbooks/`, and the runtime never reads it.
-- `phase3/techx-corp-chart` is upstream reference material unless CDO explicitly identifies it as a writable delivery repository.
+- `phase3/techx-corp-chart` is upstream reference material and is not the TF2 delivery repository.
-- `ADR-DEPLOY-001` must record the URL, immutable revision, owner, and local checkout root of the chart repository that actually deploys TF2.
-Refer to that checkout as `TF2_CHART_ROOT` in commands and documentation.
+- The verified delivery checkout is the clean sibling `tf2-corp-chart`, remote `https://github.com/tf2-team/tf2-corp-chart.git`.
+The inspected baseline is commit `6c49c645a03922d763dd77e54cfe1db6227eaf16` on `main`; refer to this checkout as `TF2_CHART_ROOT` in commands and documentation. `ADR-DEPLOY-001` must additionally record the later implementing commit and live Argo sync revision.
 - Stop deployment work if `TF2_CHART_ROOT` is uncommitted, points at the Phase 3 reference by accident, or cannot render the currently deployed TF2 release.
 This prevents a locally edited template from being mistaken for a real EKS delivery.

-### 2.3 Later implementation decisions and gates
+### 2.3 Recorded decisions and remaining acceptance gates

-Carry these unresolved integrations as explicit later-consideration items.
-Do not fill them with mock endpoints, guessed chart paths, placeholder approvals, or permissive credentials:
+The July 13 repository review selected the implementation direction below.
+Do not replace the remaining live-environment gates with mock endpoints, guessed revisions, placeholder approvals, or permissive credentials:

-1. **AIOps self-metrics ingestion:** before P0 self-observability acceptance, choose either a deployed OpenTelemetry Collector Prometheus receiver that scrapes `/metrics`, or OTLP metric export from the runtime to the existing collector.
-Record the selected path in `ADR-DEPLOY-001`, query real `aiops_*` series in TF2 Prometheus, and prove the independent runtime-loss alert.
-Exposing `/metrics` alone is not completion.
+1. **AIOps self-metrics ingestion:** implement OTLP metric export from `aiops-runtime` to the existing collector, which already receives OTLP metrics and exports them to the Prometheus OTLP endpoint in the inspected chart.
+Continue to expose `/metrics`, but do not count that endpoint alone as ingestion evidence.
+Complete `ADR-DEPLOY-001` with the deployed collector revision, query real qualified `aiops_*` series in TF2 Prometheus, and prove the independent runtime-loss alert.
-2. **TF2 chart ownership:** before EKS deployment, complete `ADR-DEPLOY-001` with the real CDO-owned chart URL, immutable revision, owner, and checkout.
-AIOps deployment source can be prepared in this repository, but it is not deployable evidence until the actual TF2 chart consumes it.
-Never treat `phase3/techx-corp-chart` as writable by assumption.
+2. **TF2 chart ownership:** use `https://github.com/tf2-team/tf2-corp-chart.git`, with the inspected baseline `6c49c645a03922d763dd77e54cfe1db6227eaf16` on `main`.
+Production GitOps declares Argo Application/release `techx-corp`, namespace `techx-corp-prod`, and the base/public/prod values layers.
+Add dedicated AIOps resources to that repository through its CODEOWNER/CDO review; the current inspected revision has no AIOps workload.
+Record the implementing chart commit and live Argo sync revision in `ADR-DEPLOY-001`.
+Never deploy the Phase 3 reference copy by assumption.
-3. **Live-remediation approval and executor:** P0 may close dry-run-only with a signed safety decision.
-Before `live-approved`, complete `ADR-LIVE-001` with one exact action, a real audited and expiring approval provider, and a separate least-privilege execution boundary.
-Prefer a dedicated executor workload/ServiceAccount so the ordinary AIOps runtime stays read-only; document and prove any alternative.
+3. **Remediation mode:** implement P0 as a real continuous dry-run response loop.
+Record this current choice in `ADR-SAFETY-001` and `ADR-LIVE-001`.
+Live remediation remains planned for a later gated transition after one exact action, real audited expiring approval, separate least-privilege executor, live target evidence, cost/error-budget permission, deterministic verification, rollback, cooldown, and CDO approval all exist.
+No mutation identity is deployed in the dry-run baseline.

 ## 3. Dependency-ordered implementation sequence